dario-marino/On_Sinergy_And_Rivalry/README.md

 Now on to the Results section, all done with R:

 ## On Synergy and Rivalry — Full Replication README Start

-We study how **technology similarity** (spillovers/synergy) and **product similarity** (substitutability/rivalry) jointly shape firms’ R&D. A regulator chooses **patent transmission** φ to maximize welfare.
-The theory provides duopoly closed-form solutions and N-firm simulations; the empirics build a firm-pair panel from patent-portfolio embeddings (USPTO abstracts) and product similarity, merged to Compustat, and then estimate FE/GAM/XGB surfaces over the (product, technology) similarity grid.
 ---

 **R — empirical analysis**